-These symptoms also can be caused by other conditions, including respiratory infections, bronchitis, hay fever (allergic rhinitis), certain medications, acid reflux and heart disease (cardiovascular disease).
+Such symptoms can also be caused by certain medications and other conditions, including emphysema, respiratory infections, bronchitis, hay fever (allergic rhinitis), acid reflux and heart disease (cardiovascular disease).

-- You have periodic bouts of coughing, wheezing and shortness of breath that last more than a few weeks.
+- You have episodes of coughing, wheezing and shortness of breath that come and go and last more than a few weeks.

-- Symptoms seem to be caused by specific triggers, such as allergy-causing substances (allergens), cold air, exercise, or pollutants such as chemical fumes, engine exhaust or cigarette smoke.
+- Symptoms seem to be triggered by specific things, such as allergy-causing substances (allergens), cold air, exercise or pollutants such as chemical fumes, engine exhaust or cigarette smoke.